seansfkelley/seansfkelley.github.io/_drafts/stock-options.md

 ISOs do a weird sort of speculative taxation-ahead-of-time thing which is why it took me so long to wrap my head around it.

-The first imporatnt difference between an ISO and an NSO is that an ISO _doesn't behave like an ISO unless certain conditions are met_.[^5] Specifically, you must hold it:
+The first important difference between an ISO and an NSO is that an ISO _doesn't behave like an ISO unless certain conditions are met_.[^5] Specifically, you must hold it:

 - more than a year after exercise
 - more than two years after grant